adjust/react_native_sdk/README.md

 Adjust.addSessionPartnerParameter("foo", "bar");
 ```

-The session partner parameters will be merged with the partner parameters added to an event.
+The session partner parameters will be merged with the partner parameters and added to an event.
 The partner parameters added to
 an event have precedence over the session partner parameters.
 Meaning that, when adding a partner parameter to an event with
 the same key to one added from the session, the value that prevails is the partner parameter added to the event.

 It's possible to remove a specific session partner parameter by passing the desiring key to the method